UST to withhold faculty’s share of tuition hike pending negotiations

 Art by Janssen Judd Romero/ THE FLAME

-UST will only release the faculty’s share of the tuition hike for the last two academic years once the new collective bargaining agreement (CBA) has been finalized, following concerns over the delay of the disbursement that allegedly causes a “financial strain” on its academic personnel.
+UST will only release the faculty’s share of the tuition hike for the last three academic years once the new collective bargaining agreement (CBA) has been finalized, following concerns over the delay of the disbursement that allegedly causes a “financial strain” on its academic personnel.

 In a Facebook post on Tuesday, Oct.
-15, the University said the immediate release of 70% of the tuition hike proceeds for academic years 2021-2022 and 2023-2024 would be stalled until talks on the revised CBA have concluded, citing a memorandum order from the Commission on Higher Education (CHED).
+15, the University said the immediate release of 70% of the tuition hike proceeds for academic years 2021-2022, 2023-2024 and 2023-2024 would be stalled until talks on the revised CBA have concluded, citing a memorandum order from the Commission on Higher Education (CHED).

 “The University is committed to working in good faith with USTFU (UST Faculty Union) to expedite the negotiations and come to an agreement that is fair and beneficial for all parties involved.
 However, until such negotiations are finalized, we must adhere to the legal guidelines and requirements established by CHED,” the statement read.